nuuuwan/news_lk3_data/README.md

 In total, the auction will have a collective purse of US$ 2.5 million from all five franchise teams, while each franchise will bring in a sum of US$ 500,000.

-The teams will have to ensure that they invest a minimum of 90 percent of the purse they bring into the auction to form their respective squads.
+The teams will have to ensure that they invest a minimum of 90 per cent of the purse they bring into the auction to form their respective squads.

 Charu Sharma, who was the auctioneer of the inaugural LPL player auction held last year, is the auctioneer of this edition as well.